BASM/avr_libinfrared/README.md

 * Panasonic (no)
 * Own (no)

-Verified under the ATS atmegaXX8PA
+Verified under the Atmel AVR atmegaXX8PA

 LICENCE
 =============